Hello! Click on one of our members below to chat on Whatsapp

 “The scariest part of ayahuasca, the thing that scares us the most, is that we might see ourselves”

-We hope together with the experts from Machu Travel Peru to have been helpful.
+We hope together with the experts from Orange Nation, this has been helpful.
 As you can see, Ayahuasca retreats in Peru are quite an experience.
 You can choose to include this activity in your itinerary, but it is good to do some research beforehand.
 There are numerous possibilities for retreats and ceremonies within the jungle of Peru, as in other regions.
 If you don’t feel ready to embark on this unparalleled adventure, we recommend that you do so when you are.
-And thus enjoy one of the unique activities in Peru.